 Are there special admission requirements?There are no additional admission requirements for this program.

 What are the special admission requirements, if any?

 There are no additional admission requirements for this program.

 What courses would I take?Several options exist for the sociology student at Miami.
 The basic major in sociology emphasizes exposure to a wide range of topics rather than a specialized area of concentration.
 Students in this program usually seek employment in government or business.
 Some go on to graduate school in sociology or a related discipline.

 Students have the opportunity to initiate research projects or get involved in faculty research.
 Many students also double-major in subjects such as psychology, political science, history, or American studies.

 For a more direct focus, you may combine the basic major with a minor in Applied Sociological Research, Criminology, or Gerontology (the study of aging).
 Students usually begin one of these minors in the junior year.

 Professional sociologists usually work in university teaching and research, government research, or private consulting.
 These positions often require advanced degrees.
 Undergraduate work in sociology also provides an excellent background for further study in education, law, criminal justice, social work, and public health.

 The vast majority of Miami graduates with a bachelor's degree in sociology find work in business and industry in such areas as employment counseling, market research, program planning, rehabilitation counseling, personnel management, labor relations, human services, and health planning.
-Other job titles of recent graduates are resident director, police officer, paralegal, probation officer, and hospital planning assistant.
+Other job titles of recent graduates are leadership recruiter, attorney police officer, literary agent, probation officer, and public relations manager.

 Who can I contact for more information?